Maurice Eisendrath

-Maurice Nathan Eisendrath (July 10, 1902 – November 9, 1973) was a leader of American Reform Judaism, the head of the Union of American Hebrew Congregations from 1943 until his death, an author, and an activist, particularly active in the U.S. Anti-war Movement of the 1960s.
+Maurice Nathan Eisendrath (July 10, 1902 – November 9, 1973) was a leader of American Reform Judaism, the head of the Union of American Hebrew Congregations from 1943 until his death, an author, and an activist, particularly active in the U.S. Civil Rights and Anti-war movements of the 1960s.
 The Maurice N. Eisendrath Bearer of Light Award, one of the highest honors bestowed by the American Reform Movement, is named in his honor.

 Union of American Hebrew Congregations

 In 1943, Eisendrath was called to Cincinnati to temporarily serve as the Executive Director of the Union of American Hebrew Congregations (UAHC), the congregational arm of Reform Judaism in North America.
 Three years later, in 1946, Eisendrath was elected as the first President of the UAHC.
 In 1951, Eisendrath moved the headquarters of the UAHC from Cincinnati to New York City.
 During Eisendrath's 30-year tenure as the head of the UAHC, the number of Reform congregations within the UAHC grew considerably.
 In 1956, the UAHC had 536 congregations.
 By 1970 the number of congregations had grown to 706.
 Eisendrath's tenure was also characterized by controversy based on his political views and activism.
 For instance, in 1967, Temple Emanu-El resigned from the UAHC because of "Eisendrath's bombastic public statements."
 At the time, Temple Emanu-El was not only the largest Reform Synagogue in the North America, it was also located directly next door to the UAHC headquarters.